 The primary target for Cassini Radar observations is Titan, the largest Saturnian moon.
 Due to its thick hazy atmosphere, Titan's surface was not imaged successfully by the Pioneer or Voyager spacecraft, though atmospheric "windows" in the near infrared have been exploited by the Hubble Space Telescope and earth-based telescopes to produce low-resolution albedo maps of part of the surface.
 The Cassini radar instrument will obtain backscatter and altimeter sounding measurements of Titan's surface.
 High resolution synthetic aperture radar (SAR) backscatter images of 15% of Titan's surface will be obtained.
-The image data products described in this SIS contain SAR data only.
+The image data and SARTopo products described in this SIS contain results obtained using SAR and high altitude imaging.